-1. W What school are you currently attending?
-2. V What grade are you in? □6 □7 7 3.
-A are you a? □ Male □ Female 4.
-V What groups describe you best? (you may mark more than one) -American/Black Hispanic/Latino White Asian can Indian Other 5.
-Is s there an adult who really knows what you do with your free time? □ Ye s 🗆 No 6. Г Oo you have someone outside of school who can help you with homework? □ Ye s 🗆 No 7.
-Is s there a language other than English spoken in your home? □ Ye s 🗆 No 8.
-V What grades do you usually get? □ Mostly A's \square Mostly B's \square Mostly C's \square Mostly D's and F's 9. Г During the past year, how many days did you miss school without permission? □ Never ☐ Less than once a month ☐ Once a month or more C Ouring an average week, how much time do you spend helping other people without getting paid (examples: helping senior itizens or neighbors; watching young children; peer teaching; tutoring; mentoring; helping the environment; doing other olunteer activities)? □ 0 hours s □ About 1 hour □ About 2-3 hours □ About 4 hours or more During an average week, how much time do you spend participating in organized activities after school or on weekends examples: sports, clubs, youth groups, music/art/dance/drama activities, cultural, religious or other community activities)? □ 0 1 hours About 1 hour About 2-3 hours About 4 hours or more 12.
-T The one thing I like most about my school is: 13.
-T he one thing I would most like to change about my school is:
+29. What school are you currently attending?
+30. What grade are you in?
+31. Are you a? □ Male □ Female 32.
+What groups describe you best? (you may mark more than one) □ African-American/Black □ Hispanic/Latino □ White □ Asian □ American Indian □ Other 33.
+Is there an adult who really knows what you do with your free time? □ Yes □ No 34.
+Do you have someone outside of school who can help you with homework? □ Yes □ No 35.
+Is there a language other than English spoken in your home? □ Yes □ No 36.
+What grades do you usually get? □ Mostly A's □ Mostly B's □ Mostly C's □ Mostly D's and F's 37.
+During the past year, how many days did you miss school without permission? □ Never □ Less than once a month □ Once a month or more During an average week, how much time do you spend helping other people without getting paid (examples: helping senior citizens or neighbors; watching young children; peer teaching; tutoring; mentoring; helping the environment; doing other volunteer activities)? □ 0 hours □ About 1 hour □ About 2-3 hours □ About 4 hours or more 39.
+During an average week, how much time do you spend participating in organized activities after school or on weekends (examples: sports, clubs, youth groups, music/art/dance/drama activities, cultural, religious or other community activities)? □ 0 hours □ About 1 hour □ About 2-3 hours □ About 4 hours or more 40.
+The one thing I like most about my school is: 41.
+The one thing I would most like to change about my school is: